JoniRinta-Kahila/portfolioproject/docs/snippets.md

 Code snippets are templates that make it easier to enter repeating code patterns, speeding up your code writing.
 In Visual Studio Code, snippets appear in IntelliSense (Ctrl+Space) mixed with other suggestions.

-"You can easily define your own snippets without any extension.
-To create or edit your own snippets, select User Snippets under - Code/File > Preferences > Configure User Snippets > New Global Snippets file..." https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets
+You can easily define your own snippets without any extension.
+To create or edit your own snippets, select from Visual Studio Code - Code/File > Preferences > Configure User Snippets > New Global Snippets file... https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets

-1. Create a new code snippet in Visual Studio Code - Code/File > Preferences > Configure User Snippets - and name it to ```react.code-snippets```
+1. Create a new code snippet in Visual Studio Code - Code/File > Preferences ... (see above) and name it to ```react.code-snippets```
 2. Paste the following snippet script in react.code-snippets file & save it.
 3. Test the script by writing ```fcr``` to a new tsx file and press enter.